Cointopay/Ubercart/README.txt

 2:- Login to admin dashboard

-3:- Install and enable the ubercart module by following the same steps described below.
+3:- Drupal Ubercart module is the requirement for its installation so in order to install cointopay plugin you need to install drupal Ubercart  module first.

 4:- Click on Extend Link which will list all available modules and option to add new module

 5:- Click on "+install new module" button

-6:- Past the url of the module or browse the zip file from your compputer and click on "Install" button
+6:- Past the url of the module or browse the zip file from your computer and click on "Install" button

 7: After installed, click on the "enable newly added module options" which will redirect you to the all available listed modules.